Susannah Atkins, LCSW

 Natasha Steenkamp graduated with a Master of Arts in Counseling from Biblical Theological Seminary.
 She works with individual clients on a broad range of issues including depression, anxiety, shame, interpersonal struggles, sexual abuse and trauma.
 Drawing from her personal journey of grief, following the tragic and sudden loss of her younger brother in 2011, Natasha specializes in helping clients who have suffered various losses.
 She facilitates grief support groups and grief workshops aimed at providing psycho-education and compassionate support.
 Natasha is trained in Internal Family Systems (IFS) and Eye Movement Desensitization and Reprocessing (EMDR).
 In addition to her passion for counseling, she also enjoys teaching at college level and holds a certification in Adult Education.
 She previously served as an adjunct faculty in the psychology and counseling program at Pillar College in New Jersey.
 Natasha and her husband, Henri, are active members of Grace Chapel in Bedminster, N.J.
 Natasha enjoys traveling, photography, swimming, visiting art museums and learning about art history.
 Originally from South Africa, Natasha is an enthusiastic rugby and cricket supporter.

-Anita Sung is a graduate student in Clinical Mental Health Counseling at Regent University, and also has a masters in Church History from Gordon-Conwell Theological Seminary.
+Anita Sung completed her masters in clinical mental health counseling from Regent University, and also has a masters in Church History from Gordon-Conwell Theological Seminary.
 Her areas of counseling interest include anxiety, depression, relationship issues, childhood trauma, infertility, grief, and spiritual formation.
 Anita is drawn to an emotion-focused and person-centered approach to therapy.
-Being biracial German and Japanese, Anita is also interested in exploring the identity development and unique experiences of mixed race and culturally diverse individuals struggling to develop a coherent social and cultural identity.
+She is also interested in exploring the identity development and unique experiences of mixed race and culturally diverse individuals struggling to develop a coherent social and cultural identity.
 Anita also values each person's spiritual journey as a meaningful part of their story and is always open to processing people's experiences with a gospel-centered approach.
 She is also a certified Prepare/Enrich facilitator.
 Anita and her husband live in the Upper East Side.
 They enjoy taking walks in the park, going to the beach and deep conversations.
 Along with that, Anita enjoys journaling, the literary arts, story-telling of all sorts and connecting with close friends.

 Coen Thornton, M.A.